-It’s true.
-For the uninitiated, Suspension work is mostly just bolting and unbolting.
-I know it’s intimidating to think about taking your suspension apart, but when you get right down to it, it’s probably less complicated than assembling an Ikea bookcase.
+For the uninitiated, suspension work is mostly just bolting and unbolting.
+It can be intimidating to think about taking your suspension apart, but when you get right down to it, it’s probably less complicated than assembling an Ikea bookcase.

 And here’s the thing: doing your own suspension work can save you many hundreds of dollars.
 My rule of thumb is that however much the parts cost, you need to multiply by two or three to get the total cost including labor.
 If you take those labor charges out, it’s a much more palatable bill.
 Plus, there’s the satisfaction of knowing that you did it yourself, likely with more caution and care than a typical mechanic would take.

 So let’s take a bird’s-eye view of how to replace your own struts or shocks.
-I hope it’ll inspire you to take it on next time your suspension needs a shot in in the arm.
+Hopefully, it’ll inspire you to take it on next time your suspension needs a shot in in the arm.

 1. Check Whether You Need a Spring Compressor